-Conclusions: This Mentor's Manual being developed by SUBODH FOUNDATION is a free web resource and is available at our website, which is aimed at enhancing the learning of mathematics and science.
-Your valuable suggestions on this prologue to make this upcoming chapter more purposeful, to Contact Us, are welcomed in tune with the sense of Personal Social Responsibility (PSR) of elite readers.
+Conclusions: This Mentor's Manual being developed by is a free web resource and is available on our website, which is aimed at enhancing the learning of mathematics and science.
+Your suggestions for value addition at every stage and chapter in this endeavour are gratefully welcomed through Contact Us, are welcomed in tune with the sense of Personal Social Responsibility (PSR) of elite readers.